jay-framework/jay/design-log/22 - serialized mutable.md

 * `Immer` can create JSON Patch, which we can serialize.
 It has sub-optimal JSON Patch for arrays changes, but it can improved by the Immer project later
 * `jay-mutable` can track assignments and create JSON Patch.
-* `Immutable` objects can be diffed for creating JSON Patch, taking into account an algorithm similar to note 1 above.
+* `Immutable` objects can generate JSON Patch, taking into account an algorithm similar to note 1 above.
+  Another alternative with Immutable object is to take the [list-compare](../packages/runtime/lib/list-compare.ts) algorithm from Runtime, and using the `jay-compiler` provide the path to arrays and key to the algorithm, to generate optimal JSON Diff for the specific array and specific array usage in the view state.

 Main:
 * `jay-mutable` tracks assignments using the `revnum` attribute.
 Applying a patch to a `jay-mutable` object will increase the `revnum`, causing optimal rendering by `jay-runtime` based only on changed `revnum` or new array items.
+* A potential optimization is to skip the [list-compare](../packages/runtime/lib/list-compare.ts) algorithm for arrays, given the quality of the JSON patch is good enough.